victcebesp/LambdaArchitecture_MarketData/README.md

 * ### Context

     I am doing this project as an internship in EIFER for three months.
-The main problem is that the dataset is a timeseries oriented dataset, which fits perfectly into a lambda architecture as it could be considered a functional architecture in which all the different events are immutable.
+The challenge is to deal with time oriented databases, which fits perfectly into a lambda architecture as it could be considered a functional architecture in which all the different events are immutable.

 * ### Lambda Architectures
 ![Lambda architecture image](./lambda_architecture.PNG)